civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraph 462.33(2)(c) of the Act is replaced by the following:

-    the grounds for the belief that the property **is proceeds** of **crime**;
+    the grounds for the belief that the property is proceeds of crime;

   **(2)** Subsection 462.33(3) of the Act is replaced by the following:

-    **(3)** A judge who hears an application for a restraint order made under subsection (1) may, if the judge is satisfied that there are reasonable grounds to believe that there exists any property **that is proceeds** of **crime**, make an order prohibiting any person from disposing of, or otherwise dealing with any interest in, the property specified in the order otherwise than in the manner that may be specified in the order.
+    **(3)** A judge who hears an application for a restraint order made under subsection (1) may, if the judge is satisfied that there are reasonable grounds to believe that there exists any property that is proceeds of crime, make an order prohibiting any person from disposing of, or otherwise dealing with any interest in, the property specified in the order otherwise than in the manner that may be specified in the order.

   **(3)** Subsection 462.33(7) of the Act is repealed.